GuillermoBajo/TheSpoon/README.md

-# TheSpoon
+# Mobile App for Managing Food Orders

-The project develops a mobile application for managing orders in a meal preparation store.
-It allows the owner to create, modify, and delete dishes, as well as manage customer orders.
-The application offers features such as listing and filtering dishes and orders, and relies on a relational SQL database.
+This project involves the development of a mobile application for managing food orders in a meal preparation shop.
+The app allows store owners to manage dishes and orders, with features for adding, updating, and deleting dishes and orders, and tracking order statuses.

+## Key Features:
+- **Dish Management**: Create, edit, delete, and list dishes with details like name, category, and price.
+- **Order Management**: Create, update, and delete customer orders, including dish selection and pick-up time.
+- **Automatic Pricing**: Order total is calculated based on selected dishes and quantities.
+- **Order Status**: Track order progress (e.g., "Requested", "Prepared", "Picked up").

+## System Requirements:
+- Android OS compatibility.
+- Handles up to 100 dishes and 2,000 orders.

-## Technologies Used
+## Database Design:

-- **Visual Paradigm** for modeling the system, including use case diagrams, class diagrams, sequence diagrams, and navigation.
-- **SQL** as the relational database management system to store information about dishes and orders.
+The app uses a relational database to store dishes and orders.
+Key entities include:
+- **Dish**: Stores dish details (name, description, price).
+- **Order**: Contains customer details, selected dishes, and order status.

+## User Interface:
+The app features an intuitive UI with screens for managing orders and dishes.
+Users can navigate through a list of orders, create or modify them, and access dish management functionalities.

+## Testing:
+- Unit and system tests for functionality and performance.
+- Performance tests for handling typical and excessive data loads.

+## Technologies Used:
-- **Java** as the main programming language for developing the mobile application.
+- **Java** for app development.
+- **SQL** for database management.
-- **Android Studio** as the development platform to ensure compatibility with Android devices.
+- **Android OS** for the platform.

-## Key Features

-- **Creation, modification, and deletion of dishes** with details such as name, description, category, and price.
-- **Order management** including customer name, phone number, pickup date and time, and dish selection.
-- **Listing and filtering dishes and orders** by criteria such as status, customer name, mobile number, or pickup date and time.

-## System Design
+## Conclusion:

-- The design includes use case diagrams, class diagrams, sequence diagrams, and navigation diagrams to facilitate understanding and operation of the application.
-- Screen prototypes and navigation maps help visualize the application's flow and user interactions.
+The app provides a simple yet efficient way for food preparation shops to manage customer orders and dish inventory, offering key features like pricing automation and order status tracking.